Nidhiverma91/diabetics_patients/README.md

 # diabetics_patients
-it will diaplay the record of pateints who are suffering from diabetics
+it will display the record of pateints who are suffering from diabetics